triska/letswicrypt/README.md

 [**Let's Encrypt**](https://letsencrypt.org/) is a free certificate authority&nbsp;(CA).

-Installation and setup is easy.
-Follow the instructions on their page, and then execute the following instructions on the host machine:
+The tool is easy to install and run.
+Follow the instructions on their page, and then execute the following command on the host machine:

     $ ./letsencrypt-auto certonly --standalone -d xyz.com -d www.xyz.com